cincodenada/coc-demo-3651/README.md

 In the last case, in addition to that, after a brief delay the displayed path switches to `~/demo/dir_a/file`, and the current directory changes to `dir_b`.

+I've recorded a [screencast of this repo being run on my machine](https://asciinema.org/a/tom8yMgyTFquoaM9zvl1efuh8) to demonstrate the issue.

 Note: this assumes coc.nvim is at ~/.vim/plugged/coc.nvim.
 Change `vimrc_with_coc.vim` accordingly if you're not using Plug or want to use a different coc.nvim